 Arts and Communication

 Indahl was a lecturer at the School of Arts and Communication (K3), Malmö University, between 1999 and 2004.
-He taught the theory of science, as well as entrepreneurship, on the Creative Producer graduate programme.
+He taught theory of science, as well as entrepreneurship, on the Creative Producer graduate programme.
 He taught web communication and net journalism to informatics students and K3 undergraduate students.
 In the spring term of 2003 Indahl launched two new courses in digital journalism at K3.
 One of the courses was also given as part of the Malmö University Summer School 2003.

 In the spring of 2004, he developed the half-semester course Journalism in digital media in English.
 During 2003 Indahl was director of INF 052, a course on communication and graphic design given by K3 to students from the Department of Computer Science, Lund University.
 He became an associate professor at Malmö University in August 2003.
 Indahl was a project manager at the Office of Continuing and Distance Education, Lund University from 2002 to 2003, where he coordinated the e-learning Øresund project.

 Journalism on the Net

 Between 1998 and 2002 Indahl was director of the Journalism on the Net programme, offered by NKS Net Studies, Norway – one of Europe’s leading distance education organisations – in partnership with Lund University.
 From the autumn of 2002, the course was offered in cooperation with the journalism programme at Oslo University College.
 Between August 2000 and June 2002 Indahl was an adjunct professor at the Institute of Communication, Journalism and Computer Science, Roskilde University, where he taught research and net journalism.
 Between September 1998 and March 2000, he was a visiting professor at the Danish School of Journalism, Aarhus.

 Indahl was educated at the Darlington College department of journalism, England.
 He studied politics, philosophy and economics for his bachelor of arts degree at the Department of Political Science, University of Copenhagen, and has a master’s degree in political science.
 His master’s thesis (in international politics) was titled International Cyber Society: Governing the Internet.